hoangduytran/blender-manual/manual/editors/text_editor.rst

 .. _bpy.ops.text.save_as:

 Save As :kbd:`Shift-Ctrl-Alt-S`.
-   Saves text as a new text file, a :doc:`File Browser </editors/file_browser>` is opened to select the directory to save the file along with giving the file a name and file extension.
+   Saves text as a new text file.
+   A :doc:`File Browser </editors/file_browser>` is opened to select the directory to save the file along with giving the file a name and extension.

 .. _bpy.types.Text.use_module:

 Register
-   Run the text data-block as a Python script on loading the blend-file.
+   Runs the text data-block as a Python script on loading the blend-file.
    Read more about the registration of Python modules in `API documentation <https://docs.blender.org/api/current/info_overview.html#registration>`__.

 .. _bpy.types.SpaceTextEditor.use_live_edit:

 Live Edit
-   Run the Python script while editing
+   Runs the Python script each time you make a change.

 .. _bpy.ops.text.run_script:

 Run Script :kbd:`Alt-P`
-   Executes the text as a Python script, see `Running Scripts`_ for more information.
+   Executes the text as a Python script.
+See `Running Scripts`_ for more information.

 Edit Menu